AdobeDocs/commerce-marketplace/src/pages/guides/sellers/technical-review-guidelines.md

 # Technical review guidelines

 During technical review, your code is examined to detect the presence of viruses, malware, and any indication of plagiarism.
-The process also ensures that the package meets Composer packaging and format requirements and Magento coding standards.
+The process also ensures that the extension package meets Composer packaging and format requirements and Adobe Commerce [coding standards](https://developer.adobe.com/commerce/php/coding-standards/).
+App packages must meet React packaging requirements instead of Composer.

 ## Submission

-The technical review begins as soon as you upload an extension package at [Developer Portal](https://developer.magento.com) and consists of two mandatory steps to generate the submission id and trigger further extension testing:
+The technical review begins as soon as you upload a package on the [Developer Portal](https://developer.magento.com).
+It consists of two mandatory steps to generate the submission ID and trigger further testing:

 1. [Malware Scan](malware-scan.md) &mdash; Ensures that uploaded packages do not contain viruses or malware software.
-1. Extension Package Verification &mdash; Checks that the uploaded file is a zip archive which is a [Composer](https://getcomposer.org) package with extension.
+1. Package Verification &mdash; Checks that the uploaded file is a zip archive.
+For extensions, the  file must contain a [Composer](https://getcomposer.org) package.

+### App package verification

+App package submissions must be a zip file that contains the following files:

+- `install.yaml`
+- `package.json`

+The `package.json` file specifies:

+-  `name`
+-  `version`

 ### Extension package verification

-Package submissions must contain a Magento module, theme, language pack, or metapackage that meets Composer packaging and format requirements:
+Non-app package submissions must contain a module, theme, language pack, or metapackage that meets Composer packaging and format requirements:

 1. Code submitted as a zip archive.
 1. Submitted package does not exceed 30 MB.